buhar/pokemon-app-buhar/WhatToDo.md

     - Improve the overall UI/UX design of the application to ensure a seamless and visually appealing user experience.
     - Pay attention to details such as layout, typography, color scheme, and animations to create an engaging interface.
     - Ensure the app is responsive and user-friendly across different devices and screen sizes.
     - Targeted devices: Android, iOS, and Web.
+(IOS could be ignored.)

 11. **Your Ideas:**
     - Be creative and innovative in your approach, considering the app's purpose and target audience.